Curriculog Frequently Asked Questions

 Scroll back up to the top of the proposal and click on the Decisions icon (a circle with a check inside of it).
 Select your decision and then click Make My Decision.
 This will then move the proposal to the next stage.

-Members of the , the , and the participate in the review and decision process regarding particular types of curriculum proposals.
+Members of the Honors College Committee, and the participate in the review and decision process regarding particular types of curriculum proposals.
 You will get notifications from Curriculog when a proposal is ready for the committee’s attention, and the committee chair will reach out to you, as well, and will explain how the committee will make its decisions.
-Your main job as a committee member is to review those proposals in advance of a committee meeting or discussion.
+Your main job as a committee member is to review those proposals in advance of a committee meeting or discussion. , the , the

 To review a proposal, click on the link in the notification email or go to My Tasks in Curriculog and select the proposal.
 You can view the full proposal or a summary.

 Your committee chair will facilitate a decision-making process (face-to-face meeting, email conversation, etc.) and let you know the details.
 Please do not submit comments or an individual decision about a proposal on Curriculog, as these are collective decisions and will be entered into Curriculog by the committee chair.

 The committee chair will submit the decision and feedback in Curriculog on behalf of the committee.
 If the committee sends the proposal back to the faculty originator for revisions, the same process will begin once the revisions are submitted and the proposal is relaunched back to the committee.